AmberC0209/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/formula_recognition.en.md

 </tr>
 </tbody>
 </table>
-**Note: The above accuracy metrics are measured on the [LaTeX-OCR Formula Recognition Test Set](https://drive.google.com/drive/folders/13CA4vAmOmD_I_dSbvLp-Lf0s6KiaNfuO).
+<b>Note: The above accuracy metrics are measured on the [LaTeX-OCR Formula Recognition Test Set](https://drive.google.com/drive/folders/13CA4vAmOmD_I_dSbvLp-Lf0s6KiaNfuO).
 All GPU inference times are based on an NVIDIA Tesla T4 machine with FP32 precision.
-CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.**
+CPU inference speeds are based on an Intel(R) Xeon(R) Gold 5117 CPU @ 2.00GHz with 8 threads and FP32 precision.</b>

 </details>